Ice work if you can get it!

-How we test coolers
+How we review coolers

 Our senior tester, Corinna Horrigan, is a refrigeration expert who can tell how most coolers will perform just by examining their construction.
 Corinna visits major camping and outdoor retailers to examine coolers from all the major brands to assess each cooler's construction and materials.

 For the newer models, whose construction can't be determined by inspection alone, our buyers purchase them and put them to our usual lab tests to confirm her assessments, and to lift the lid on new, different or unusual models and technologies.

 We don't any models below 40L, as coolers at that size are usually only for short-term use (keeping a few drinks cool for a picnic, for instance).
 Because of their relatively low mass, they also don't perform as well in our lab test.

 As well as the visual inspection, a representative sample of new cooler types are assessed in the lab to cross-check the assessments, and to test any construction we aren't certain of.
 We begin this test with the cooler at room temperature, and we load each one with with bottles of water and pack them with ice to the point of being nearly full.
 The coolers are closed and placed in a temperature-controlled room in our thermal lab set at 32°C.